INM-6/metadata-archivist/README.md

   - Only one reference to a definition is accepted per named dictionary.
   - !parsing instructions point to dictionaries but this are not considered branches of the metadata structure, instead are considered as additional contextual information.
   - !parsing instructions must always precede the reference.
+- All keywords of custom directives (i.e. non JSONSchema compliant keywords uniquely used for interpretation), should start with "!", this way the Formatter can create a clean version of the JSONSchema that can potentially validate the structure metadata.

 ## Contact:
 Jose Villamar, Institute for Advanced Simulation (IAS-6), Jülich Research Centre, Jülich, Germany, j.villamar@fz-juelich.de

 Matthias Kelbling, Department of Computational Hydrosystems, Helmholtz-Centre for Environmental Research, Leipzig, Germany, matthias.kelbling@ufz.de

 ## License:
 GPL v3.0 [LICENSE](./LICENSE)